Crispy Roasted Chickpeas

 • Cooked chickpeas.
 Generally I use canned chickpeas for convenience, but you can also cook them yourself.
 If you are cooking them from dry, make sure not to overcook them — overly soft or mushy chickpeas will take much longer to crisp up.

 • Olive oil.
 Or use any vegetable oil you like.
-Technically these can be made oil-free, but in my opinion the texture is vastly better with a little drizzle of oil.
+Technically these can be made oil-free, but in my opinion the texture is better with a little drizzle of oil.
 It helps them crisp up and brown, and it prevents them from having a chalky texture once cooked.

 How to Make Crispy Roasted Chickpeas